vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-1_Creation-Using-Multiple-SOURs.md

 # Multirole Hammer Sets Exercise 1 - Building Hammers Using More Than One SOUR

-**Obejective:** Build a set of hammers starting from a set of sequences that represent more than one SOUR, to support more reliable RepGen assignments to a sample, by requiring a "consensus" among the assignemnts made by each SOUR.
+**Obejective:** Build a set of hammers starting from a set of sequences that represent more than one SOUR, to support more reliable RepGen assignments to a sample by requiring a "consensus" among the assignemnts made by each SOUR.

-So far we have built hammers for a RepGenSet using only the PheS SOUR sequences from the RepGens.
+So far, we have built hammers for a RepGenSet using only the PheS SOUR sequences from its RepGens.
-However, we found that in addition to the reliably identified highest-scoring RepGens found within the sample, there were also a number of low-scoring "noise hits".
+However, we found that in addition to the reliably-identified highest-scoring hits against RepGens that were found within the sample, there were also a number of low-scoring "noise hits".

-In this set of excercise, we will see that the "noise hits" can be largely or even completely eliminated by requiring a "consensus" on which genomes are present within a sample based on hammer evidence from more than one SOUR.
+In this set of exercises, we will demonstrate how the "noise hits" can be significantly reduced—or even completely eliminated—by constructing a "consensus" among the RepGens from the "hits" within the sample.
+This consensus is built by requiring hammer-evidence from more than one SOUR before we declare that a RepGen has sufficient support.
-You may think of this consensus-building process as being analogous to forming a "jury" composed of several different SOURs, and considering their scores to represent "votes" on which RepGens are closest to the genome or genomes within a sample.
+You can think of this "consensus" process as analogous to assembling a "jury" made up of multiple SOURs, with their scores acting as "votes" to determine which RepGens provide the strongest evidence for the presence of a related genome within the sample.
-For example, suppose that we have built hammers using sequences implementing 5 different Singly-Occuring Universal Roles;
-we can require that in order for a RepGen to be asserted to be "close" to some genome within the sample, it must have support from (for exampl) at least 4 out of the 5 SOURs.
+For instance, if we have hammers derived from sequences implementing 5 different SOURs, we can stipulate that a RepGen must have support from at least
+4 out of the 5 SOURs to be considered related to any genome within the sample.
-Such a requirement of support from multiple lines of evidence is fundamental to the scientific process;
-for example, we do not consider an experiment to be valid unless it can be reproduced.
+This reliance on multiple lines of evidence mirrors the scientific process, where experiments are not deemed valid unless their results can be reproduced.

 ## Materials